-Our guide to the Los Angeles Memorial Coliseum includes information on events, tickets, parking, public transportation, nearby hotels and restaurants, recent renovation, seating and more.
-Read on to find out how to get the most out of your gameday experience in LA.
+Our guide to the Los Angeles Memorial Coliseum includes information on events, tickets, parking, public transportation, nearby hotels and restaurants in LA, recent renovation, seating and more.
+Read on to find out how to get the most out of your gameday experience.

 * * *

 The proud and stately Los Angeles Memorial Coliseum has served the sports fans of LA very well over almost 90 years of existence, but with a recent renovation that reduced the seating capacity and added several modern touches, don’t be surprised to find a whole new spectating experience.